The upper topology and its relation with the projective modules: Introduction

 \section{Introduction}

 This paper grew out of an attempt to understand when the rank map of an infinitely generated projective module is continuous.
-It is well-known that the rank map of a f.g. projective $R-$module is continuous whenever $\Spec(R)$ is equipped with the Zariski topology and the set of natural numbers with the ``discrete" topology.
-It is worthy to mention that, in Proposition \ref{proposition 2}, this fact is re-proved by a new method.
-See also \cite[Corollary 2.2.2]{Weibel} for another proof of it.
+We use f.g. in place of ``finitely generated".
+It is well known that the rank map of a f.g. projective $R-$module is continuous whenever $\Spec(R)$ is equipped with the Zariski topology and the set of natural numbers with the ``discrete" topology.
+In Proposition \ref{proposition 2}, this fact is also re-proved by a new method, see e.g. \cite[Corollary 2.2.2]{Weibel} for another proof of it.
 Note that the ``finitely generated'' assumption of module is a crucial point in the continuity of the rank map.
-If we drop this hypothesis then the rank map is no longer necessarily continuous.
-Namely, there are locally of finite type projective modules whose rank maps are not necessarily continuous w.r.t. the discrete topology, see e.g. \cite[Ex.
+If we drop this hypothesis then the rank map is not necessarily continuous.
+For example, there are locally of finite type projective modules whose rank maps are not necessarily continuous with respect to the discrete topology, see e.g. \cite[Ex.
 2.15]{Weibel}.
 Therefore it is natural to ask, under which circumstances, then the rank map of a locally of finite type projective module will be continuous.
-One of the main aims of the present article is to realize this goal.
-In order to accomplish this we need a suitable topology to replace instead of the ``discrete" topology of the natural numbers $\omega=\{0, 1, 2,...\}$.
+One of the main aims of the present paper is to realize this goal.
+In order to do this we need a suitable topology to replace instead of the ``discrete" topology of the natural numbers $\omega=\{0, 1, 2,...\}$.
 Finding such a topology requires to have a familiarity with the structure of the natural numbers.
-The set $\omega$ is an ordinal number.
-Indeed, in Theorem \ref{prop 1}, a new and natural topology over any ordinal number is introduced.
-It is called the well-founded topology.
-Then, in Theorem \ref{proposition 300}, it is shown that if the ``discrete" topology of $\omega$ is replaced by the well-founded topology then the rank map remains continuous even if the projective module is infinitely generated.
+The set $\omega$ is an ordinal number and after some effort then we realized that the desired topology is the upper topology.
+First we studied the upper topology over an ordinal number and some new results are obtained, see Theorems \ref{Theorem II}, \ref{theorem 1} and \ref{th 190}.
+Then, in Theorem \ref{proposition 300}, it is shown that if the ``discrete" topology of $\omega$ is replaced by the upper topology then the rank map remains continuous even if the projective module is infinitely generated.
 To prove its continuity the main ingredients which are used, in addition to the Kaplansky theorem, are some basic properties of the exterior powers of a module.\\